Maxenceee/UNO/README.md

 ### Node.js Apache server Configuration

-An easy way to do is to enable ProxyPass on virtual host and configure server as follow.
+An easy way to do is to enable ProxyPass on virtual host and configure the server as follow.

 To serve node application :